Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma. While often linked to military service, PTSD also affects:

 - Lack of social support

-The stigma that PTSD reflects weakness often discourages people from seeking help.
+The belief that PTSD reflects weakness often discourages people from seeking help.

 Myth 3: People with PTSD are unstable or dangerous

-This myth is fuelled by media portrayals that are not backed by research.
-Most people with PTSD are:
+PTSD is not the same as psychosis and does not make a person violent.
+This myth is fuelled by media portrayals that are not supported by research.
+Most people living with PTSD are:

 - Emotionally reactive